Willtech/NTP-Server-for-ESP8266/README.md

 4. NTP Request Handling:
     -  When an NTP request is received, the program reads the request, prepares a response with the current time, and sends it back to the requester.

 Programmer Manager: Professor.
-Damian A. James Williamson
+Damian A. James Williamson Grad.
 "Assisted by Microsoft Copilot"